santagoy/san-tagoy-xyz/content/posts/2TroikaWestBG.md

 # Character Creation

-1. Choose a Background from the five below!
+1. Choose a Background from the two below!
 You are with everything they already have and even may have.
 2. Roll 1d4+3 for Skill.
 3. Roll 2d6+12 for Stamina.
 4. Roll 1d6+6 for Luck.